baychub/cb-gsg/Getting Started.md

 ## Contents
 - System Overview
-	o Solution Structure
+	- Solution Structure
-	o Network Map for Getting Started
+	- Network Map for Getting Started
 - System Requirements
-	o Hardware
+	- Hardware
-	o Software
+	- Software
 - Setting up the Hardware
 - Installing and Running the Gateway on Windows
-- Installing the Gateway on Linux o Install prerequisites (not needed for RDK) o Clone gateway repository (not needed for RDK) o Build and deploy (not needed for RDK)
+- Installing the Gateway on Linux
+	- Install prerequisites (not needed for RDK)
+	- Clone gateway repository (not needed for RDK)
+	- Build and deploy (not needed for RDK)
-- Running the Gateway on Linux o Start gateway software o Open the web portal
+- Running the Gateway on Linux
+	- Start gateway software
+	- Open the web portal
-- View RFID data in other ways o Subscribe to MQTT topics o Explore the command-line interface
+- View RFID data in other ways
+	- Subscribe to MQTT topics
+	- Explore the command-line interface
 - Next Steps

 <a id="system_overview">